akarshk97/wannaknow/README.md

 # wannaknow
-a web application to build pages about me
+a web application to build pages about me.
+This application is gonna use Vite, TypeScript, MUI, Netlify